Wellness

 FullBucket Probiotic

-View on Amazon | View on FullBucket
+View On Amazon | View On FullBucket

 FullBucket has a yeast-based powder probiotic that’s an excellent option if your dog is taking antibiotics.
 Each serving contains five billion CFUs of Saccharomyces cerevisae boulardii, a yeast probiotic that antibiotics won’t kill.
-This all-natural product also contains a prebiotic, digestive enzymes, and L-glutamine, an important amino acid that helps support a healthy GI lining.
+It can be especially helpful in preventing antibiotic-associated diarrhea.

 Probiotic included: Saccharomyces cerevisae boulardii